jeau/sandstorm-mavo-micro-app/README.md

 This application uses the following libraries:

-- [mavo](http://mavo.io/) — an HTML-based language for creating web applications without programming.
+- [Mavo](http://mavo.io/) — an HTML-based language for creating web applications without programming.
-- [spyc](https://github.com/mustangostang/spyc) — a simple YAML loader/dumper class for PHP.
-- [Concise CSS](http://concisecss.com/) — a lightweight CSS framework.
+- [Goland](https://golang.org/) — Go pieces of code by the Go Authors and community .

 ## TODO

-- rewrite this code with php best practices
-- manage templates
+- learning Go ;)
+- Go storage backend for Mavo data
-- use syntax highlighting
+- Documentation
-- import / export micro-apps
-- git access to Sanstorm grain
-- replace the php internal web server by a serious one
+- Implement Sandstorm roles for each each grain (may be limited by Mavo)  :
+  - **Admins** can edit code pages ; publish and unpublish static pages
+  - **User** can update data with mavo interface
+  - **Visitor** can view pages